If you’ve ever considered ways to generate some supplemental income, you may have pondered the possibility of renting your home on Airbnb.

 Financial blogger Paula Pant, who wrote for Clark.com about her experience renting her place on Airbnb, said she viewed the transaction as providing a service.

-“As an AirBnB host, I see my role as that of a hotel concierge,” Pant wrote.
+.
 “I offer complimentary bottles of water, give directions and offer restaurant suggestions.
 I supply my guests with an abundance of fresh, fluffy bath towels, matching plates and mugs, wine glasses and a few coffee table books.”
 Again, keep good records of these expenses for when tax time rolls around.

 The Internal Revenue Service allows you to deduct normal supplies you buy to keep your Airbnb business going.
 That means you can get your money back for things like light bulbs, paper towels and cloth towels.
 If you provide food in the pantry for your guests or an expensive bottle of wine, it’s all deductible as part of your rental.